ian-ludden/csse220-genai-guide/content/WIP.md

-Several pages on this site are "work-in-progress" (WIP).
-If you are unable to find information you expect to see on these pages, please contact Prof. Ian Ludden.
+Several pages on this site are "works-in-progress" (WIPs).
+If you are unable to find information you expect to see on these pages, or if you notice any errors (e.g., typos, broken links) please [contact Prof. Ian Ludden](https://ianludden.com/).